00:00:02 The IIA

 And getting that information will help ground you before you start doing an audit.

-So that is another big lesson that I've learned because sometimes, obviously, when we are reporting these things out to the board or to senior management, it is important for us to be able to speak the same language.
+So that is another big lesson that I've learned, because sometimes, obviously, when we are reporting these things out to the board or to senior management, it is important for us to be able to speak the same language.

-And the question naturally is going to arise, like a third line and the second line working together.
+And the question naturally is going to arise, like a third line and the second line working together, and do they have similar principles that we are auditing against?

 So align with legal, align with second line in these spaces.